Judiciary of Germany: Courts

 The main difference between the Federal Constitutional Court and the Federal Court is that the Federal Constitutional Court may only be called if a constitutional matter within a case is in question (e.g., a possible violation of human rights in a criminal trial), while the Federal Court of Justice may be called in any case.
 Only the Constitutional Court can declare an Act of Parliament invalid.

 Ordinary courts are the most numerous by far.
 Currently there are 828 ordinary courts (687 local, 116 regional, 24 appellate, one federal), 142 labour courts (122 local, 19 appellate, one federal), 69 administrative courts (52 local, 16 higher, one federal), 20 tax courts (19 local, one federal), 86 social courts (69 local, 16 appellate, one federal) and 17 constitutional courts (16 State Constitutional Courts, one Federal Constitutional Court).

 More recently, specialized commercial courts have been created.
-In January of 2018, the Chamber for International Commercial Disputes of the Landgericht Frankfurt am Main was established.
+In January 2018, the Chamber for International Commercial Disputes of the Landgericht Frankfurt am Main was established.
 There is also the Commercial Court based in Stuttgart and Mannheim specializing in major commercial and international disputes.